asosso/zbx3-dell-equallogic/README.md

 ```

-You will get something like that:
+You will get something like this:

 ```
 SNMPv2-SMI::enterprises.12740.2.1.1.1.9.1.1234567890 = STRING: "Foo"